August 7th 2017

 Is your plant-based diet making you bloat?

-Whether you’ve gone fully vegan or simply adopted meat-free Monday, there’s no doubt that eating more plants in your diet will benefit your health.
-However, the downside for some people who are new to plant-based eating is the effect of bloating as their tummy swells and they release more unwanted gas.
+Whether you’ve gone fully vegan or simply adopted meat-free Monday, there’s no doubt that eating more plants to your diet will benefit your health.
+However, the downside for some people, especially if you are new to plant-based eating is the effect of bloating - not just an uncomfortable swollen stomach but releasing more gas.

 What causes bloating?

-The diversity (or lack of it) of bacteria in your gut can also lead to bloating as certain foods end up only partially being broken down because we don't have the full spectrum of bacteria to digest them, meaning they sit there fermenting and create excess gas.
+breaking your food down properly.
+The diversity (or lack of it) of bacteria in your gut can also lead to bloating as certain foods end up only partially being broken down because we don't have the full spectrum of bacteria to digest them, meaning they sit there fermenting and creating excess gas.
 Nice!

 · Cruciferous vegetables (e.g. cauliflower, broccoli, cabbage, kale)